dontfollowsean/slackspot/README.md

 ## Environment Variables
 `SLACK_SIGNING_SECRET`: Secret key assigned by slack to allow access to workspace

-`SONG_HISTORY_LENGTH`: Number of songs to display as "recently played".
+`SONG_HISTORY_LENGTH`: Number of songs to display as "recently played" when no query parameter is provided.
 Default value is 3

 `SPOTIFY_ID`: Assigned Client ID used to interact with the Spotify API.